Tim55667757/AVStockParser/README.md

 But there are many online services that provide APIs to get stock price data automatically.
 One of these service is Alpha Vantage.
 Detailed documentation on working with Alpha Vantage API here: https://www.alphavantage.co/documentation/

 **AVStockParser** is a simple library that can be use as python module or console CLI programm.
-AVStockParser request time series with stock history data in .json-format from www.alphavantage.co and convert into pandas dataframe or .csv file with OHLCV-candlestick in every strings You'll get a table that contains columns of data in the following sequence: "date", "time", "open", "high", "low", "close", "volume".
+AVStockParser request time series with stock history data in .json-format from www.alphavantage.co and convert into pandas dataframe or .csv file with OHLCV-candlestick in every strings.
+You'll get a table that contains columns of data in the following sequence: "date", "time", "open", "high", "low", "close", "volume".
 One line is a set of data for plotting one candlestick.

 See russian readme here (инструкция на русском здесь): https://github.com/Tim55667757/AVStockParser/blob/master/README_RU.md